 This crisis, resulting in around 420 deaths, underscored the need for better living conditions and urban planning, focusing on ventilation and public amenities.
 It also highlighted the public health challenges cities face during extreme weather, leading to future reforms in urban infrastructure and emergency response strategies.

-1896: Established in 1896, the Cooper Union Museum for the Arts of Decoration became a pivotal institution in New York City, dedicated to the exhibition and study of decorative arts and design.
+1896: The Cooper Union Museum for the Arts of Decoration became a pivotal institution in New York City, dedicated to the exhibition and study of decorative arts and design.
 As part of the Cooper Union for the Advancement of Science and Art, founded by Peter Cooper in 1859, the museum enriched NYC's cultural and educational heritage, particularly in art and design.

 The museum, by showcasing and educating about decorative arts, quickly became a key cultural and educational resource in NYC.
 It not only preserved the history of these art forms but also promoted them, reinforcing NYC's reputation as a hub for artistic and educational excellence.
 This establishment played a crucial role in enhancing the city's cultural landscape and narrative in the arts.